California GenAI toolkit

 Who is this toolkit for?

-This toolkit is for State teams seeking to procure and evaluate GenAI use cases.
-This includes people with varying roles including information security, procurement, legal, and program delivery.
+This toolkit is for cross-functional state teams seeking to procure and evaluate Generative AI (GenAI) use cases.
+This includes people with varying roles, including GenAI leads, technologist, information security, procurement, legal, and program delivery.

 The goal of this Toolkit is to equip state employees with the insights needed to deploy GenAI safely, fairly and effectively.
 This technology holds promise but also many risks if used without necessary guardrails and informed without proper engagement.